Federal Work Study

 Federal Work Study wages are taxable and subject to federal, state, and local tax withholding.
 FWS recipients will receive a W-2 from the University for their wages and may qualify for an exemption from federal and state tax withholding if they are not claimed as dependent on their parents’ tax returns, and they will earn less than the filing requirement amount during the tax year.
 If you expect to be exempt from withholding, you can elect to have no income tax withheld on IRS Form W-4 when you start your summer job.

-All FWS recipients are subject to FICA (Social Security and Medicare) deductions (currently 7.3%) from each paycheck, regardless of whether or not they are exempt from federal and state tax withholding.
-The standard FWS earnings ceiling for the summer will be set to take these required deductions into account, so that the net FWS earnings will be comparable to the standard Summer Stipend award.
+All FWS recipients are subject to FICA (Social Security and Medicare) deductions (currently 7.65%) from each paycheck, regardless of whether or not they are exempt from federal and state tax withholding.
+The standard FWS earnings ceiling for the summer will be set to take these required deductions into account, so that the

-The Office of the Controller will distribute 2017 W-2s to students who received Federal Work Study this past summer in late January 2018.
+The Harvard University Office of the Controller will distribute W-2s to students who received summer Federal Work Study funding in late January of the following calendar year.
 In preparation you may want to be sure your address is updated in the Registrar’s system (MyHLS) and PeopleSoft.
 Please note the address you list in the Registrar’s system will override PeopleSoft.
 If you would like to order a duplicate of your W-2 you can find details of how to do so on the Controller’s website.

 Summer Stipend funding is considered fellowship income by the IRS.
 It is therefore not subject to tax withholding and is paid in full to recipients at the beginning of the summer.
 Harvard does not issue a form 1099-MISC for the tax year to report your Summer Stipend as income, you should consider your summer stipend award notification email as your official documentation of the receipt of this funding.